Constitution of Ukraine: History

+A secret ad-hoc working group of representatives of the three branches of government began meeting in the summer of 1996 to draft a constitution.
+The group drafted a document that closely resembled the dohovir, featuring a strong presidency.
+After amendments, the draft was ratified in November 1995 by a majority of the Constitutional Commission and reached the Verkhovna Rada in March 1996.

+As per the prevailing 1978 constitution, the Constitution could only be changed by the Verkhovna Rada with a supermajority.
+But the dohovir did not specify how many parliamentarians—one half or two thirds—would be needed to support a new draft constitution.
+Supporters of the draft began arguing that merely a simple majority in the Verkhovna Rada was necessary for the draft to be put to a referendum.

+Within the parliament, a special commission headed by deputy Mykhailo Syrota produced an amended version of the draft that weakened the presidency somewhat.
+The Syrota draft attained the support of a simple majority of parliamentarians in its first reading.
+When Kuchma announced that his preferred draft, rather than the Syrota draft favoured by the parliamentarians, would be submitted to a national referendum, the Rada moved to assert its authority over the constitutional process.

-The first constitution since independence was adopted during an overnight parliamentary session after almost 24 hours of debate of 27–28 June 1996, unofficially known as "the constitutional night of 1996."
+The Syrota draft was adopted during an overnight parliamentary session after almost 24 hours of debate of 27–28 June 1996, unofficially known as "the constitutional night of 1996."
 The Law No. 254/96-BP ratifying the constitution, nullifying previous constitutions and the Agreement was ceremonially signed and promulgated in mid-July 1996.
 According to a ruling of the Constitutional Court of Ukraine, the constitution took force at the moment when the results of the parliamentary vote were announced on 28 June 1996 at approx. 9 a.m.
 Kyiv Time.
 Ukraine was the last of the post-Soviet states to adopt its own constitution.
 On Constitution Day 2018, President Petro Poroshenko remarked that the 1710 Constitution of Pylyp Orlyk is the predecessor of Ukraine's current constitution.

 In February 2019 the constitution was amended to require governments to seek European Union and NATO membership.

 Structure

 The Constitution of Ukraine is divided into 15 chapters: